Graphical Construction of Spatial Gibbs Random Graphs: Main Results

 \section{Main Results}

 For $\beta\in \mathbb{R}^{+}$, define

 and let

+Our first result guarantees the existence of at least one invariant measure of the process in the case of graphs with infinite number of vertices.

+\begin{theorem} If $\alpha(\beta)<\infty$, then for any infinite $V \subset \Zd{d}$ the Markov process with generator $A^V$ exists and admits at least one invariant measure. \end{theorem}

-Our first result guarantee the existence and uniqueness of an infinite volume distribution $\mu$ as a limit along sub-sequences of $\mu_{_V}$, as $V\rightarrow \Zd{2}$.
+Theorem \ref{theo:uniqueness} guarantees the existence and uniqueness of an infinite volume distribution $\mu$ as a limit along sub-sequences of $\mu_{_V}$, as $V\rightarrow \Zd{d}$.
 Furthermore, we show that under $\mu$ all graphs have finite vertex degree with probability $1$.